harmony-one/onebtc/contract/relay/README.md

 [Summa](https://github.com/summa-tx/relays) have also developed a Bitcoin relay in Solidity.
 There are a number of differences between the two approaches however.
-As summarized in the table below, their block submission is significantly cheaper compared to ours.
+As summarized in the table below, their block submission is significantly cheaper compared to this implementation.
 This is primarily due to their more restrictive use of storage and separation of functionality - block submission, difficulty adjustment and fork selection are all separate calls.
 However, checking transaction inclusion is slightly more involved as the implementation needs to recurse backwards through all ancestors.